Jane Hamilton-Merritt: Photojournalism and advocacy

-Hamilton-Merritt reportedly went to Vietnam as a free-lance war correspondent, reportedly spending six years covering aspects of the Vietnam War, including the North Vietnamese invasion of Laos.
-She claims to have won the Inland Daily Press Association’s Grand Prize Trophy for her purported front-line war coverage, but there is no independent sources to document her claim.
-Print articles, and repeated electronic archive research, from this period have not turned up under either of her names, raising questions as to when and how her Vietnam-War-era work was published.
-To date, no known independent sources exist of her writings during this period.
+Hamilton-Merritt went to Vietnam as a free-lance war correspondent, spending six years covering aspects of the Vietnam War, including the North Vietnamese invasion of Laos.
 Hamilton-Merritt is also known for the work she has done on behalf of the Laotian and Hmong people, who were U.S. allies in the Vietnam War before being largely forgotten in the aftermath.
-In 1980, she wrote an early story in Reader’s Digest on reported chemical and biological warfare in communist Laos under the Marxist government.
+In 1980, she wrote an early story in the politically conservative newspaper Reader’s Digest on reported chemical and biological warfare in communist Laos under the Marxist government.
 She has worked as an adviser to several American school systems with large numbers of Hmong children.
 Beginning in the early 1990s, she worked with several non-profit organizations and non-governmental organizations seeking to stop forced repatriation of Hmong political refugees from camps in Thailand back to communist Laos, on the grounds that this puts them at great risk of execution or slavery.

 In 1993, in cooperation with Indiana University Press (IUP), she published a book on the Hmong and Lao people, Tragic Mountains: The Hmong, the Americans, and the Secret War for Laos, 1942-1992.

-For her work to help bring awareness about the Hmong people's situation and their recent history, Hamilton-Merritt has reportedly been largely self-nominated for the Nobel Peace Prize, which she did not receive.
-Mr. Burke Marshall, of Yale Law School, reportedly wrote in support of her nomination: “They (the Hmong) are a people who have been deeply damaged and wronged by history and by the actions of great nations...”
+For her work to help bring awareness about the Hmong people's situation and their recent history, Hamilton-Merritt has been nominated for the Nobel Peace Prize, which she did not receive.
+Mr. Burke Marshall, of Yale Law School, wrote in support of her nomination: “They (the Hmong) are a people who have been deeply damaged and wronged by history and by the actions of great nations...”

 Hamilton-Merritt was one of the editors of Indiana University's Vietnam War Era Classics Series.